If you’re looking for places to visit in Puerto Rico, but you don’t know where to start, you’ve come to the right place.

-The most beautiful part of Puerto Rico is the west area of the island.
-This area offers some of the best beaches in Puerto Rico and the most breathtaking sunsets.
+The most beautiful parts of Puerto Rico include the west area of the island, for its beaches and breathtaking sunsets, Vieques, Culebra, Fajardo, Utuado, and Manatí.

 What should you avoid in Puerto Rico?

-In Puerto Rico, it is recommended to avoid the central area of the island if you’re afraid of driving on curvy roads and narrow streets.
-Although the central area of Puerto Rico is beautiful and offers great experiences, some visitors find it hard to drive around by themselves.
-See our full driving guide for more info.
+In Puerto Rico, it’s recommended for visitors to avoid driving in the central area of the island if they aren’t skilled with driving on curvy and narrow roads.
+See our full Puerto Rico driving guide for more info.

 How many days do I need in Puerto Rico?

-You need from 7 to 10 days in Puerto Rico to explore the principal attractions around the main island and the surrounding islands and cays.
+Travelers need from 7 to 10 days to explore Puerto Rico’s main attractions and the surrounding islands and cays.
 If you would like to cover attractions off the beaten path, extending your Puerto Rico itinerary to two weeks is ideal.

 Is Puerto Rico expensive?

 Puerto Rico ranges on the higher side of the price range.
-Even if there are many free things to do outdoors, hotels and car rentals aren’t as cheap as other destinations in Latin America.
-If you step out of the tourist area, you will find better prices for restaurants and hotels.
+Even if there are many free things to do, hotels and car rentals aren’t as cheap as in other destinations in Latin America.
+Travelers can step out of the tourist area to find better prices for restaurants and hotels.

 👉 Want More Local Tips?
 Don’t miss Travel Lemming’s list of my favorite 49 things to do in Puerto Rico!